 Health diminishes now.
 You don’t feel quite right without sweets or starches, and any time you skip your regular meals and snacks, the bugs riot and your stomach turns.
 How could you be so selfish?
 Don’t you know you’re caring for billions upon billions?
 This whole thing has your body spending every last dime of nutrition keeping bugs happy and maintaining the smidgen of health it has left.
 All the while, tsunamis of bug toxins and half-digested food chemicals make their way to your joints, heart, brain – to the very tips of your toes – occasionally getting stuck in your blood stream, creating inflammation and leading to arterial plaque.
 Between rations of immune system supplies, when your body is at its most helpless, so much toxic crap piles up that eventually you can’t get nutrition to certain tissues (like extremities, skin, or even the heart), which then have to ditch helping the rest of your body and struggle to even survive.
 Diseases manifest, and over a longer period of time they become stubborn, chronic ailments that sometimes accept medical treatment and sometimes just kill you.

 …Now, I know all of this can seem a little exaggerated.
 And trust me, I understand; I don’t like it when health foodies blow things out of proportion either.
 But this is different.
-Regular ass scientific research carried out by regular ass Fanta-gulping researchers gives us the same sweet picture – and as a matter of fact, before your neighbor told you all the crazy health Nazi horror stories about sugar being an addictive poison, the book or video they heard it from likely compiled a hundred years of legitimate “just for grins” research that’d been shelved well away from the public.
+Regular ass scientific research carried out by regular ass Fanta-gulping researchers gives us the same sweet picture – and as a matter of fact, before your neighbor told you all the crazy health Nazi horror stories about sugar being an addictive poison, the book or video they heard it from likely compiled a hundred years of legitimate “just for grins” research on the truth about sugar that’d been shelved well away from the public.
 (Brought to you by private interest.)

 I’m personally a sugar monster myself every now and again, and I understand a smidgen will do no harm.
 But for those of you who’ve made little to no effort to track how much you’re actually consuming, you’ve been warned.
 The best we can do to keep from suffering a painful, sugary existence is to practice moderation, use darker varieties of sugar when we do on occasion want something sweet (these types contain more nutrition… just barely), or better yet, find alternatives in fruit, palm sugar, maple syrup, date sugar, stevia, and raw honey, all of which have to some extent been proven easier on our bodies than sugar itself.